 This was not automatic, however.
 Neoliberalism emerged from both a set of historical circumstance but also the ideological conviction that allowing the market to behave in a more unrestrained manner was a social good.
 Neoliberalism holds that government intervention always does more harm than good and market competition will always produce greater efficiency.
 The individual is both loci of both all possibility and all responsibility and their capacity for rational decision making enshrines this.
 Despite being broadly anti-regulation, neoliberalism, with its focus on the individual citizen, requires a strong nation-state with a monopoly on violence to provide the environment in which business could take place with some consistency.

 That said, a paradox here is that these are also the conditions in which the unit of the nation-state begins to fall apart.
 If an individual capitalist can rationally see that they could increase their profit by moving production from a country with strict labour laws to one with a more loose relationship to the sanctity of workers lives (say China), then she should be allowed to do so under the governance of neoliberalism.
-This removal of money from a nation-states economic base, combined with the stagnation of wages and myth-making of the social democrat’s dream produced under late-capitalism, creates the kind of economic desperation that can make a state more fragile as business climate in the west.
-Violence to suppress this discontent in this part of the world would probably hurt business more than help it.
-So to keep people consuming, we were allowed to dig ourselves into incredibly deep debt.
+This removal of money from a nation-state’s economic base, combined with the stagnation of wages and myth-making of the social democrat’s dream, produced under late-capitalism, creates the kind of economic desperation that can make a state more fragile as a business climate.
+In the west, violence to suppress this discontent would probably hurt business more than help it.
+So, mechanisms are found to relieve this pressure and allow people to keep consuming.
+We have been allowed to dig ourselves into incredibly deep debt.

 Debt has a long and tangled history, as long as civilisation itself.
 According to David Graeber, debt predates money (2011).
 Indeed, it may be the very precondition for money.
 Debt is a fun term in cultural theory, not least because almost everyone who plays with cultural theory has a large amount of it.
 But debts etymological relationship to concepts such as guilt and shame give debt a fascinating pathos, not to mention the way it serves as time travel.